 Here’s a sad fact, taken from Forbes.
 Women own 40% of businesses in the US but only make up 10% of venture-backed businesses.

-Do you feel like your gender might put you at a disadvantage in the world of entrepreneurship?
+Do you feel like being female might put you at a disadvantage in the world of entrepreneurship?
 Of course, it shouldn’t.
 But it’s easy to fill yourself with doubts, isn’t it?

 So here’s the good news.
 The truth is, us women actually have a number of strengths that put us at an advantage, and I’ll reveal four fascinating examples.